by Dr. Bill Rawls

 Start by slowly adding foods that contain lectins and storage proteins one by one back to your diet.
 Processed and refined foods high in carbohydrates should stay on your avoid list; sugar in small doses as an occasional treat is fine.

 One other thing to consider adding to your diet is prebiotics, found in fermented foods like kimchi and sauerkraut.
 These non-digestible carbohydrates feed the good bacteria that help keep bad ones in check.
-Many experts also recommend taking probiotics to help restore microbiome balance, but there’s no evidence I’m aware of that shows they’re beneficial for leaky gut syndrome.
+Many experts also recommend taking probiotics to help restore microbiome balance, and research suggests multi-strain ones may be beneficial for leaky gut syndrome as well.

 3. Manage Your Stress Levels